 Overall, Briscoe-Hough says that by keeping a close eye on costs, a basic funeral with cremation can be done for around $2,500.
 While that’s much cheaper than the average funeral, if money’s tight, it can still be a stretch.

-Various schemes – such as prepaid funerals and funeral bonds – can take away the financial stress of meeting funeral expenses, but Briscoe-Hough suggests an old-fashioned alternative:
+Various schemes – such as prepaid funerals and funeral bonds – can take away the financial stress of meeting funeral expenses, but Briscoe-Hough suggests an old-fashioned alternative.

 “It’s worth planning for a funeral, and I think it’s worth saving for a funeral as well,” she says.
 “You don’t necessarily have to prepay a funeral.”

-If the estate can’t meet the costs and neither can surviving relatives, funeral assistance may be available from your state or territory government to help with funeral arrangements, although it varies between locations and is subject to strict means testing.
+If the estate can’t meet the costs and neither can surviving relatives, funeral assistance may be available from your state or territory government to help with funeral arrangements, although it varies between locations and is subject to strict means of testing.
 Alternatively, community support groups might be able to offer some financial support.

 IMPORTANT LEGAL INFO This article is of a general nature and FYI only, because it doesn’t take into account your financial or legal situation, objectives or needs.
 That means it’s not financial product or legal advice and shouldn’t be relied upon as if it is.
 Before making a financial or legal decision, you should work out if the info is appropriate for your situation and get independent, licensed financial services or legal advice.